 Third-party fraud, generally known as identity theft, is where an individual’s identity or personal details are used without their consent or knowledge, to gain credit or products.
 It also includes manufactured identities, with the fraudster creating a new identity using stolen and false information.

 Third-party fraud has a clear victim, so it can be easier to spot in your portfolios.
 It involves a person’s identity or personal details being used without their consent or knowledge, to gain credit or products.
 It also includes manufactured identities, with the fraudster creating a new identity using stolen and false information.
-Third-party fraud is associated with organised criminal activities and it’s a growing problem for lenders in the UK and across the globe.
+Third-party fraud is the UK and across the globe.

 How has third-party fraud changed?

 Fraud varies significantly across lenders’ portfolios and product types, as well as across age, gender, geography and demographics.
 Our Fraud Index Report shows that third-party fraud is a growing risk for current accounts, as well as loans, cards and savings.
 In contrast, mortgages and asset finance are much more at risk of first-party fraud.